 The Best Steak Frites in Toronto

-Here are the 12 best steak frites in Toronto as voted by readers of blogTO.
+Here are the best steak frites in Toronto.

-The College St. eatery is the only one on our list that serves the elusive "baseball" cut of top sirloin - a juicy, peppery hockey puck with a good, beefy taste.
-The Yukon Gold frites are classic frites – crispy little twigs cooked in canola, served with a smoky chipotle aioli, and a great deal at only $18.
+The College St. eatery is one of a few in the city that serves the elusive "baseball" cut of top sirloin - a juicy, peppery hockey puck with a good, beefy taste.
+The Yukon Gold frites are classic - crispy little twigs cooked in canola, served with a smoky chipotle aioli, and a great deal at only $18.
 More »

 The top sirloin steak at this Queen East restaurant is brimming with beefy, almost gamey flavour, thanks to a long wet-aging.
 The frites - Russets cooked in canola oil - come with a lemon mayo, and match the restaurant's rustic interior, twiglike and with a chip-like crunch.
 More »